MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab05_Home Health.md

 **Congratulations**!
 You have configured a Schedule Board tab and scheduled a Home Health visit using the bookable resource you created in the previous task.
 For more information on schedule boards, see [Use and configure the schedule board (Dynamics 365 Field Service) \| Microsoft Docs](https://docs.microsoft.com/en-us/dynamics365/field-service/configure-schedule-board).

-### Step 3 – BONUS : Leverage Care Management Components with Field Service Mobile App
+## Exercise 3 – BONUS : Leverage Care Management Components with Field Service Mobile App

 In this exercise, we will walk you through the **Field Service Mobile App** and demonstrate how to leverage **Care Management** components from the perspective of a Nurse or a Physical Therapist out in the field working with a patient.
 We will explain the installation process, how to set up **Home Health** users and security profiles, and how to use the mobile app to complete work orders.